Last updated on May 12, 2022

 1. Write for the Company Newsletter

-Most medium-to-large sized organizations have a company newsletter that gets circulated through the office.
+Most medium-to-large-sized organizations have a company newsletter that gets circulated through the office.
 This is a great opportunity to deliver privacy-related information to employees at regular intervals.
+For example, you can use it to write articles on various privacy topics, such as the importance of keeping personal information private, the consequences of not complying with privacy policies and procedures, and tips for protecting personal information.

 2. Provide Practical Tips